CGNS/cgns.github.io/CGNS-ReST-site/source/current/download.rst

 We also **strongly** recommend that you join the `CGNStalk <https://github.com/CGNS/CGNS/discussions/categories/cgnstalk>`_ Discussion Group.
-This forum is the primary method used to keep CGNS users current with release and other important information updates.
+This forum is the primary method to keep CGNS users updated on releases and other important information updates.
-It is also used for discussing important problems/issues and for obtaining help from other CGNS users.
+It is also used to discuss important problems/issues and obtain help from CGNS users.

 What to Download
 ----------------